Dragon4396/cmpt135-school-management-system/README.md

 # Prerequisites
 Ensure you have the following installed on your system:
-·g++ compiler: To compile the source code.
+- g++ compiler: To compile the source code
-·Git (optional): If you're cloning this repository.
+- Git (optional): If you're cloning this repository

 # Getting Started
 Follow these steps to compile and run the School Management System: